dublado/csabapalfi.github.io/_posts/2013-03-02-pragmatic-web-api-design.md

 * speed adoption on a specific platform.
 (For example Objective C SDK for iPhone.)
 * simplify integration effort and maybe reduce bad or inefficient code
 * good SDKs are a forcing function to create good source code examples and documentation
-* market your API to a specific communtiy
+* market your API to a specific community

 ## The API facade pattern